Bradfield/algos/trees/search-tree-implementation.md

 the parent are found in the right subtree.
 We will call this the **bst property**.
 As we implement the Map interface as described above, the bst property will guide our implementation.
-Figure 1 &lt;fig\_simpleBST&gt; illustrates this property of a binary search tree, showing the keys without any associated values.
+Figure 1 illustrates this property of a binary search tree, showing the keys without any associated values.
 Notice that the property holds for each parent and child.
 All of the keys in the left subtree are less than the key in the root.
 All of the keys in the